robey/packrattle/docs/tutorial.md

 ## Bonus points: grouping

-You know, that's a real fine calculator we've built here, but looking at that last expression, I can't help thinking.
-It would be really nice if we could ask it to add 3 and 4 _first_, and then multiply by 2.
+You know, that's a real fine calculator we've built here, but looking at that last expression, I can't help thinking that it would be really nice if we could ask it to add 3 and 4 _first_, and then multiply by 2.
 Normally we'd do that by grouping with parentheses, but I guess that's too hard...

 Nonsense!